WuChao-2024/tros_en_wuc_check_fork/docs/apps/parking_search.md

 3. The Horizon RDK has installed a MIPI or USB camera.

-4. A Gu Yue Ju car is used as the control device.
+4. The car is used as the control device:

 ![](./image/parking_search/car.jpg)

-## Instructions
+## Usage

-### Horizon RDK Platform
+### Horizon RDK

 Place the car on a level surface, adjust the camera angle to be horizontal, and run the Parking Search App.
 The car will automatically make decisions and control its movement based on the results of the parking area detection algorithm until it finds a parking space and stops.

 After the app is launched, you can view the images published by the sensors and the corresponding algorithm results on the PC browser (enter http://IP:8000 in the browser, where IP is the IP address of the Horizon RDK).

 Open the Web interface and click on the settings in the upper right corner of the page.
-Select the "Full Image Segmentation" option to display the rendered effect (refer to Section 4.2 Boxs Application Algorithm - Outdoor Parking Area Detection).
+Select the "Full Image Segmentation" option to display the rendered effect.

-Start the Gu Yue Ju car and run the control node on the Horizon RDK:
+Start the car and run the control node on the Horizon RDK:

 ```shell
 source /opt/tros/setup.bash